 - Zabriskie Point – This place is the most popular viewpoint in the Death Valley National Park.
 You can see the amazing badland of Furnace Creek and look at the Paramount Mountains all at the same time.
 This point is a great place to view the sunrise and sunset.

-The views in Death Valley are stunning, so don’t miss out on taking a drive or bus tour to this fascination place.
+The views in Death Valley are stunning, so don’t miss out on taking a drive or bus tour to this fascinating place.

 The Bottom Line